cirosantilli/test-git-web-interface/README.md

 -   [1970](1970): earliest possible commit with `git commit --date '@0 +0000'`

--   [future](future): commit in the far far future.
-TODO what is the maximal date for Git?
+-   [future](future): commit in the far far future, on some date that does not show as 1970 on `git log`?
 See also: <http://stackoverflow.com/questions/19742345/what-is-the-format-for-date-parameter-of-git-commit/29289807>

+-   [future-max](future-max): commit at the latest possible pushable date of `2^63 - 1`.
+Larger dates up to `2^64 - 2` can be committed, but not pushed.